Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 10th in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).
+- The Cardinals have the 14th-ranked team ERA across all league pitching staffs (4.54).

-- The Cardinals rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- The Cardinals will look to Woodford (0-2) in his third start of the season.
+- The Cardinals will look to Matz (0-2) in his third start this season.

-- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.
+- His last time out was on Tuesday against the Colorado Rockies, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.